Vegetable Quesadilla Learning with Cooking

 My two year old helped me mix up the cucumber sauce.
 We love cooking together.
 Cooking with kids is such a great way to add learning into the kitchen as they read and follow recipes, problem solve, motor plan, and build executive functioning skills.
 I think that getting the kids involved in making the foods that they eat really encourages them to try new things like these turkey burgers.

-Combine the ground turkey with 1/2 cup feta cheese and black pepper.
-Shape into four 4-oz. patties and flatten slightly.
+1. Combine the ground turkey with 1/2 cup feta cheese and the black paper.
+Shape the ground turkey into 4 oz. patties and flatten them slightly.

 Greek Turkey Burger Recipe, perfect for summer cooking and barbecues

-Grill or broil turkey burgers, using direct medium heat, 6 to 8 minutes per side or until internal temperature reaches 165ºF.
+2. Grill or broil the turkey burgers, using direct medium heat for 6-8 minutes per side or until the internal temperature reaches 165 degrees.

-Meanwhile, heat onion rolls only until warm.
-For each burger, spread 2 tablespoons sauce on each roll.
-Place burgers on rolls and top each with about 1 tablespoon of feta cheese.
+3. Meanwhile, heat the onion rolls only until they are warm.
+For each burger, spread 2 tablespoons of the cucumber and yogurt sauce onto each roll.
+Place the burgers on the rolls and top each burger with 1 tbsp of feta.

 Fresh veggies go well on a Greek Turkey Burger Recipe, perfect for summer cooking and barbecues